MikeyMike007/Responsive-websites/README.md

 }
 ```

-Please see image below:
+please see image below:

 ![](999-img/2021-08-29-16-53-26.png)

 ##### `justify-content: space-between`

-Sets equal space among the elements to match the horizontal size of container.
+sets equal space among the elements to match the horizontal size of container.

 ```css
 .container {